As pandemic worsens, most US states resist restrictions

 Bartender Raul Amaya, who works at Carly’s Bistro in Phoenix, said he is grateful for the business since it keeps him employed.
 Everyone, he said, needs a break.

 Watson reported from San Diego.
-Associated Press writers Ricardo Alonso-Zaldivar and Zeke Miller in Washington; Jennifer Peltz in New York; Christopher Weber and John Antczak in Los Angeles; and Don Thompson in Sacramento contributed to this report.
+Associated Press writers Ricardo Alonso-Zaldivar and Zeke Miller in Washington; Jennifer Peltz in New York City and Marina Villeneuve in Albany, New York; Christopher Weber and John Antczak in Los Angeles; Don Thompson in Sacramento, California; and Heather Hollingsworth in Mission, Kansas, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.